Yeast infection treatments: everything you need to know

 - Stomach cramps

-Home remedies for yeast infection
+Home remedies for yeast infection (and other tips)

 Home remedies for yeast infections include:

-- Apple cider vinegar: Adding half a cup of apple cider vinegar to a lukewarm bath can help eliminate yeast and other infection-causing microorganisms.
+- Apple cider vinegar.
+Adding half a cup of apple cider vinegar to a lukewarm bath can help eliminate yeast and other infection-causing microorganisms.

 How to prevent a yeast infection

-- Limit your time in baths or hot tubs: Yeast and bacteria thrive in hot, damp environments.
+- Limit your time in baths or hot tubs.
+Yeast and bacteria thrive in hot, damp environments.

-Get effective treatment, right from home
+Find effective treatment right from home

 Sources: